umd-lib/reciprocal-borrowing-dev-env/README.md

 The Shibboleth SP Docker image should be recreated whenever:

 * The Ruby version used by the "reciprocal-borrowing" application is updated
-* As needed, to keep up with any Shibboleth SP or Phuson Passenger version changes used in production.
+* As needed, to keep up with any Shibboleth SP or Phusion Passenger version changes used in production.

 The following instructions use that the Kubernetes "build" environment to